Wall Panelling Cost

 How Much Does Wall Panelling Cost?

 If you’re thinking of refreshing your home but have a limited budget, you may fancy installing wall panelling.
 But exactly how much does wall panelling cost?
 Is it cheap or expensive to do?
-Well, that does depend on a few different factors, including panel type, the size of area to be covered, and where you live.
+Well, that does depend on a few different factors, including panel type, the size of the area to be covered, and where you live.

-There are wall panels such as tongue and groove, that are made from boards that sit side-by-side.
+There are wall panels, such as tongue and groove, that are made from boards that sit side-by-side.
 And those that form a grid-like framework with an open back, such as shaker-style panels.
 This means some use more materials per square metre than others.

 A simple installation of shaker panels could cost between £115 and £765 per wall, whereas an installation of tongue and groove panelling could cost between £130 and £510 per wall.

 The cost of installing wall panelling may also be determined by what materials they’re made from.
 MDF wall panels tend to be the cheapest option, with panels costing from £15 per square metre.
-Whereas wood panelling costs anywhere between £20 and £80 per square metre.
+Whereas, wood panelling costs anywhere between £20 and £80 per square metre.

 Pine tends to be the cheaper option and oak the most expensive.
-Plus, wall panels can come in kits or be custom made.
+Plus, wall panels can come in kits or be custom-made.
 Kit versions take less time to fit but can cost more per square metre to buy.

 But it isn’t just the area inside your home that can change what you pay.
 Where your home is situated can also affect the cost, with the cost of skilled tradespeople often much higher in London.